Beach volleyball at Birmingham 2022

 When beach volleyball made its Commonwealth Games debut in 2018, Jess Grimson/Victoria Palmer and Jake Sheaf/Chris Gregory were the chosen pairs and came close to winning bronze medals.

-Now, with a burgeoning beach volleyball scene in England, there is an even larger group of rising stars who are fighting for the chance to represent their country.
+Now, with a burgeoning beach volleyball scene in England, there is an even larger group of rising stars who are fighting for the chance to represent their country, as proven at our Commonwealth Games Funding Tournament.

 Four years after the Gold Coast, with the same fight and determination but with the roar of a home crowd cheering them on, the goal is to secure a place on the podium.